GeoBenchr: An Application-Centric Benchmarking Suite for Spatiotemporal Database Platforms: System Design

 \subsubsection{Dataset Choice and Scaling}

-Previous work has shown that dataset characteristics---such as spatial distribution---can heavily influence database performance~\cite{rese2025spatbench}.
 To support (data size) scalability experiments, GeoBenchr includes multiple real-world datasets with distinct properties, all within the domain of MOD, while providing the option to easily extend GeoBenchr with custom datasets, queries, and database systems as well.
 Each dataset can be instantiated in different sizes, which allows suite users to evaluate different scales of database storage size, and we include data generators for each dataset to allow for custom scaling.
-We can thereby tune the experiment setup to evaluate data size scalability across a range of realistic data volumes, in order to assess if and how the SUT scales with data size.
-We include three datasets with the initial prototype of GeoBenchr, each varying heavily in their use case, object behavior, as well as trip density and length.
-Along with these, we provide supporting datasets that can be used for query generation and detail the process on how to easily include further datasets within the suite.
+We include two datasets with the initial prototype of GeoBenchr, each varying heavily in their use case, object behavior, as well as trip density and length.

 Aside from scaling the dataset size, GeoBenchr also allows users to study scale-out behavior of SUTs under different request loads.
-This is possible due to its support for distributed deployments enabled by its flexible and scalable worker architecture, enabling multiple workers per worker instance.
+This is possible due to its support for distributed deployments enabled by its flexible and scalable worker architecture, enabling multiple workers per instance.
 In the rest of this paper, scale and scalability will always refer to scaling data sizes, not request rates or other scalability dimensions.